grafana/mimir/docs/sources/blocks-storage/compactor.md

 <!-- Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit -->

-This strategy is suited for clusters with large tenants.
-The `N` number of split blocks is configurable on a per-tenant basis (`-compactor.split-and-merge-shards`) and can be adjusted based on the number of series of each tenant.
-The more a tenant grows in terms of series, the more you can grow the configured number of shards, in order to improve compaction parallelization and keep each per-shard compacted block size under control.
-We currently recommend 1 shard per every 25 to 30 million active series in a tenant (e.g., for a tenant with 100 million active series, you'd want roughly 4 shards).
-Please note this recommendation may change because this feature is still experimental.
+This strategy is suitable for clusters with large tenants.
+The number of shards _M_ is configurable on a per-tenant basis using `-compactor.split-and-merge-shards`, and it can be adjusted based on the number of series of each tenant.
+The more a tenant grows in terms of series, the more you can grow the configured number of shards.
+Doing so improves compaction parallelization and keeps each per-shard compacted block size under control.
+We currently recommend 1 shard per every 25 to 30 million active series in a tenant.
+For example, for a tenant with 100 million active series, use approximately 4 shards.

+Number of split groups _N_ can also be adjusted per tenant using `-compactor.split-groups` option.
+Increasing this value produces more compaction jobs with fewer blocks during the split stage.
+This allows multiple compactors to work on these jobs, and finish the splitting stage faster.
+However increasing this value also generates more intermediate blocks during the split stage, which will only be reduced later in the merge stage.

 When sharding is enabled, each compaction stage (both split and merge) planned by the compactor can be horizontally scaled.
 Non conflicting / overlapping jobs will be executed in parallel.

-#### How does it behave if `-compactor.split-and-merge-shards` changes?
+### How does compaction behave if `-compactor.split-and-merge-shards` changes?

 In case you change the `-compactor.split-and-merge-shards` setting, the change will affect only compaction of blocks which haven't been split yet.
 Blocks which have already run through the split stage will not be split again to produce a number of shards equal to the new setting, but will be merged keeping the old configuration (this information is stored in the `meta.json` of each split block).

 ## Compactor sharding

 The compactor optionally supports sharding.

-When sharding is enabled, multiple compactor instances can coordinate to split the workload.

-The actual sharding depends on the compaction stategy used:

-- **`default`**<br />
-  The compactor shard compaction workload by tenant.
-All the blocks of a tenant are processed by a single compactor instance at any given time, but compaction for different tenants may simultaneously run on different compactor instances.
-- **`split-and-merge`**<br />
-  The compactor shards compaction jobs, either from a single or multiple tenants.
-Contrary to the `default` strategy, compaction of a single tenant can be split and processed by multiple compactor instances.
+The compactor shards compaction jobs, either from a single tenant or multiple tenants.
+Compaction of a single tenant can be split and processed by multiple compactor instances.

 Whenever the pool of compactors increase or decrease (ie. following up a scale up/down), tenants / jobs are resharded across the available compactor instances without any manual intervention.

-The compactor sharding is based on the Cortex [hash ring](../architecture.md#the-hash-ring).
+The compactor sharding is based on the Mimir [hash ring](../architecture.md#the-hash-ring).
 At startup, a compactor generates random tokens and registers itself to the ring.
-While running, it periodically scans the storage bucket (every `-compactor.compaction-interval`) to discover the list of tenants in the storage and compacts blocks for each tenant whose hash matches the token ranges assigned to the instance itself within the ring.
+While running, it periodically scans the storage bucket at every interval defined by `-compactor.compaction-interval` to discover the list of tenants in the storage and compacts blocks for each tenant whose hash matches the token ranges that are assigned to the instance itself within the ring.

 This feature can be enabled via `-compactor.sharding-enabled=true` and requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-compactor.ring.*` flags (or their respective YAML config options).